- Associate Professor Katie Attwell, School of Social Sciences

-Christophe Gaudin is an engineer and scientist with over 20 years’ experience with the offshore oil and gas industry.
-Over the last 5 years, Christophe has redirected his research effort towards offshore renewables, pursuing scientific interests and becoming acutely aware of the imperative for renewable energy and its potential for the Australian economy.
-He is the founding Director of the Wave Energy Research Centre, which supports assist industry, scientist and government in defining the future energy landscape in Australia and worldwide.
+Christophe Gaudin is an engineer and scientist with over 20 years’ experience in offshore geotechnical engineering.
+Over the last 10 years, Christophe has focused his research effort towards offshore renewables, pursuing scientific interests and becoming acutely aware of the imperative for renewable energy and its potential for the Australian economy.

 - Professor Anas Ghadouani, School of Engineering

 Anas Ghadouani is Professor and Program Chair of Environment Engineering at UWA.
 Anas has more than 25 years’ experience of research in water resources (water and wastewater), ecological engineering and environmental engineering, with a strong focus on industry-based research.
 He is an expert adviser to a number of industry organisations and funding bodies nationally and internationally.